oasdflkjo/dotfiles_plus_plus/window_tagger/notes.md

 # Need to be handeled

 0.
-hide task bar win f12

-1.
-process name and class name is not sometimes enough

-fuck sake we sometimes need to add substring pattern matching to the window title........

-this is bad but not end of the world. we just add one field to the json. title_substring_match

-2.
 then we want to add the nice grey snapping zone with rounded corners

 then we want to make layout editor